jstump/ar-indexer/README.md

 * index_on_create: If empty, will index both fields and associations as an after_create function.
 Add `:fields` and/or `:associations` to the array to control which are automatically indexed.
 * index_on_update: If empty, will index both fields and associations as an after_update function.
 Add `:fields` and/or `:associations` to the array to control which are automatically indexed.

 Below is an example configuration hash passed for an example `Article` model, which has a collection of `Tag` objects.
 In this example, we've chosen to only automatically index the fields, sometimes necessary when an AR object needs to have `reload` called on it to make sure associations are up to date.
-Include as many or as few options as you need need.
+Include as many or as few options as you need.

     {
       fields: [:title, :subtitle, :content],